Curly-tailed lizard: Distribution

 Curlytail lizards are native to the West Indies, with the extant (living) species in the Bahamas, Turks and Caicos, Cayman Islands, Cuba, Hispaniola (Haiti and the Dominican Republic) and nearby small islands.
 Additionally, Leiocephalus carinatus and Leiocephalus schreibersii have been introduced to Florida.

 Former distribution

 Curlytail lizards formerly had a much wider native range, being distributed south to Jamaica and east to Puerto Rico and several of the Lesser Antilles.
-They went extinct in most of this range during the Quaternary extinction (with some such as the Jamaican taxon L. jamaicensis going extinct during the Late Pleistocene, well before the arrival of the first Amerindians to the area), but some members of the Lesser Antillean radiation survived to more recent times, perhaps remaining widespread until after European colonization.
+They went extinct in most of this range during the Quaternary extinction or Holocene extinction, with some members of the Lesser Antillean radiation surviving to recent times, perhaps remaining widespread until after European colonization.
 The last surviving members of the Lesser Antillean radiation, L. herminieri of Guadeloupe and L. roquetus of Martinique, went extinct during the early-mid 19th century.

 General anatomy

 The curly-tailed lizards vary in size depending on species, but typically are approximately 9 cm in snout-to-vent length.
 These lizards have no femoral pores, pterygoid teeth, or palatine teeth.
 Additionally, these lizards are observed to have overlapping scales.